Hardcode subtitles on video: Tips and Techniques

 Secondary color

-Specifies the secondary color of the font.
+Specifies the secondary color of the subtitle text.

 subtitle Secondary color